-Not many photographers do this when photographing bathrooms as it can be time consuming, but the finished result will normally be something that your client wouldn’t have seen before and it really shows the room off well!
+Not many photographers do this when photographing bathrooms as it can be time consuming.
+However, the finished result will normally be something that your client wouldn't have seen before and it really shows the room off well!

 These images also look great when advertising a property as they get so much more in the picture making the room look so much bigger.

 When photographing bathrooms and panoramas, I use Canon's Photo stitch software that came free with the cameras that I purchased.
 It doesn't really matter which software you use as long as you can use it effectively.

 When taking the two shots it is imperative that you do not move the position of the camera in the room.
 The better you do here, the fewer headaches you will have in Photoshop.
 You also have two options on how to take the pictures, depending on the size of the room.